Bibi Amtus Salam: Gandhi's associate

 Bibi Amtus Salam was a close associate of Gandhi's and he saw and addressed her as his daughter.
 Writing to Sardar Patel in 1934, Gandhi noted that the frail Salam's "heart is gold, but her body is brass".
 Salam was an advocate of Hindu-Muslim amity and channeled her efforts to attaining that goal.

-In 1947, as riots occurred throughout India, Gandhi toured Bengal to try and calm tempers.
+In 1947, as riots occurred throughout India, Gandhi toured Bengal to try to calm tempers.
 Amtus Salam accompanied him on that trip and fasted with him for 21 days at Noakhali to bring peace there.
 Gandhi left her there to continue with the efforts of re-establishing communal harmony in Noakhali and later observed that "you are the moving spirit behind whatever peace has been achieved in Noakhali.
 It was and still is your most significant work.
 Only you can sustain it.
 Wherever you stand, you stand in the capacity of my daughter, do you not?"

 Amtus Salam had wanted to stay in Patiala during the Partition and its accompanying violence, as a young and single Muslim woman, to further the cause of communal harmony.
 She opted to stay on India even as her brothers and most of her extended family chose to move to Pakistan and their action both dismayed and angered her.
 Gandhi arranged for their safe passage to West Pakistan.

 In his India Wins Freedom, Maulana Azad notes that Mohammed Ali Jinnah's title of Quaid-e-Azam (Great Leader) was first popularised by Gandhi who had followed Amtus Salam's suggestion that he address Jinnah thus since the Urdu press referred to him by that title.
 Azad writes that in following Salam's advice without considering the consequences of his letter, which was published in the newspapers, Gandhi ended up legitimizing Jinnah's image as the Quaid before Indian Muslims.